nic-dgl103-f24-cvs1/project-Yui-G/README.md

 #### How we grow Section

 - Heading: “How we grow?”
-- Paragraph: Use current paragraph on original website
+- Paragraph: Use current paragraph on original website or Use AI to create some contents
 - Image: Use current images on original website
 - No link here